 If you’re lucky, you may spot spinner dolphins in the deep, central portion of the bay and if you’re, like, really, really lucky, you may even see an endangered monk seal, of which only 1,500 exist out in the wild.

-While monk seals around these parts are quite rare, other humans are definitely not—- so expect to see a lot of ‘em!
+While monk seals around these parts are quite rare, other humans are definitely not.
+Two Step is widely considered one of the best things to do in Kona, so it’s not unusual for there to be crowds here.
 I’ve actually read reviews of people complaining about there being so many other people in the water that they were literally kicked in the head by other snorkelers’ fins.

 That definitely wasn’t my experience, but be prepared to share the water—and the fish—with other humans!